-The PASS Summit is like the Super Bowl of the SQL Server community, only with less head injuries and more of a chance of you getting up onstage.
+The PASS Summit is like the World Cup of the SQL Server community, only with less head injuries and more of a chance of you getting up onstage.

 Every year, people just like you submit sessions, and believe it or not, some of them get accepted.
 You get free entry to the conference, a seriously cool entry on your resume, and an itchy polyester shirt that fits horribly, but you’re gonna wear it anyway because you’ll be so doggone proud of your achievement.